Takadenoshi/sse-presentation/presentation/sse.md

 Firefox has yet to implement support for EventSource in its Service Worker context.

-✅ You can use it in a SharedWorker

 Future people can track the present validity of this statement [here](https://bugzilla.mozilla.org/show_bug.cgi?id=1681218).

+✅ But you can use it in a SharedWorker

 ---